For students learning English as a Second Language-- ESL, reading is essential.

 2. Adjust your reading speed to your purpose.

 Not all reading is the same.
 When you are looking for one piece of information you can scan quickly for the right section.
 To read difficult academic text or study for an exam, you must concentrate.
 Look for the main point and the most important details.
-If you are reading for pleasure, you can read more quickly, without looking up as many words.
+If you are reading for pleasure, you can relax.
+Read at a comfortable pace, without stopping to look up every unknown word.
 See Reading for Specific Purposes for more suggestions on effective reading.

 3. Try these strategies:

-In Reading Comprehension Strategies you can find several ways to increase your ESL reading comprehension and retention (memory of what you read.)
+Reading Comprehension Strategies suggests ways to increase your ESL reading comprehension and retention, (That's what you remember from what you read.)

 There are lots of places to find simple English reading suitable for ESL students.
 The Internet is a good place to start.
 If you want to read away from your computer, you can often print articles for later use.
 See